 Bloomington is a vibrant and exciting college town.
-The young, culturally diverse, and well educated population in Bloomington is most likely to embrace an alternative transportation and greenways system and make it successful.
+The young, culturally diverse, and well educated population in Bloomington is most likely to embrace a bicycle and pedestrian transportation and greenways system and make it successful.

 The majority of residents in Bloomington are in some way affiliated with Indiana University.
 Many of whom do not live on-campus or in a neighborhood adjacent to the campus, and therefore must commute to campus.